0xAlidy/Ft_Transcendence/README.md

 White:      #F2F2F2

 TO DO :
+- Pop Up Duel
 - Spectactor mode
 - Additionnal features
-- Ruleset is available somewhere on the website and can be consulted by users

 - Bloquer user
-- their status (offline/online/in a game)

 - history navigation
 - Website owner/moderators
+- block user when receive a friend request

 - History begin with the most recent
-- block user when receive a friend request
+- History friends
+- their status (offline/online/in a game)
+- Ruleset is available somewhere on the website and can be consulted by users

 PATCH:
 - Je vois ma room quand j'host